 Understanding Liquid Roof Options

-Liquid roofing is very popular with DIY roof protection for RV’s, along with commercial roofing for added protection on flat roofs.
+Liquid roofing is very popular with the DIY roof protection applications for RVs or motorhomes, along with commercial roofing for added protection on flat roofs.
 Yet, they work just as well for residential properties that have a flat or low sloping roof.
 If you are utterly unfamiliar with liquid roof coating, take a look at the application process below:

 Cost and Value